 On May 17, 1954, the U.S. Supreme Court struck down racially segregated schools as unconstitutional in its landmark Brown v.
 Board of Education ruling.
-Sixty years later, explore 10 illuminating facts about the lead-up to and aftermath of this defining civil rights moment.
+Explore 10 illuminating facts about the lead-up to and aftermath of this defining civil rights moment.

 1. Over one-third of states segregated their schools by law.